Related forms and processes

 - for issuing a national visa before entering German territory: the German diplomatic mission abroad (embassy, consulate)

-- if you live in a city district or in a large district town: the city council (Stadtverwaltung)
+- if you live in an urban district or large district capital: the city council (Stadtverwaltung)

-- if you live in a county or township: the rural district office (Landratsamt)
+- if you live in a rural district: the rural district office (Landratsamt)

 Tip: The Federal Foreign Office (Auswärtiges Amt) provides a Verzeichnis der Vertretungen der Bundesrepublik Deutschland im Ausland (list of addresses of German diplomatic missions abroad) on its website.